 Welcome to the portal for our our newest award-winning program!
 DIY History helps young people connect the past to the present and inspires them to take an active role in shaping their future!
+Register before December 15, 2015 and be automatically entered to win a fabulous prize pack of classroom supplies and materials!
 [REGISTER NOW]

 What is it?

 ► Series of flexible, interdisciplinary educational modules that can be facilitated by classroom teachers, after-school program leaders, librarians, scout leaders and other community educators.

 ► Designed for young people in grades 6-12 but can be modified to work with any age group.

 ► Based on relevant Inductee stories, each module connects women's history to the contemporary world and includes discussion activities, primary source explorations and a host of creative, research and multimedia projects to get kids engaged with big ideas and topics.

 ► All activities directly align with the Common Core State standards (see how) and reinforce essential 21st-century skills like critical thinking, information literacy, collaboration and effective communication.

 How do I get it?

 ► All modules are available for free download after a quick registration.